 - Description: (optional) A brief description of what the Sequence Block represents.

-- School Year: The school year in which the Sequence Block takes place.
+- School Year: The School Year that the Sequence Block is associated with.

 - Required: (optional) Indicates if the Sequence Block is a required part of the curriculum.